 Crosby has a history of concussions — no surprise for a top NHL player with 17 years of experience.
-Even before conclusive word surfaced that he would miss the game, Pennsylvania’s online sportsbooks seemed to doubt his availability.
+Even before conclusive word surfaced that he would miss the game, PA’s online sportsbooks seemed to doubt his availability.

 Despite Pittsburgh scoring a combined 14 goals in winning games 3 and 4 of the series at home, the betting sites early Friday all listed Mike Sullivan’s team somewhere between even money and +105 to win, with the Rangers at -120 to -125.
-The +105 on the Pens could be obtained at BetMGM, PointsBet, Betfred, and Caesars.
+The +105 on the Pens could be obtained at BetMGM, PointsBet PA, Betfred, and Caesars.
 After reports circulated that Crosby would be absent, DraftKings shifted its Penguins moneyline to +110 from +100.

 The over/under on goals was set at 6.5 across the board.
 Each of the five games in the series has seen at least 7 goals scored, and those wanting to follow that pattern and bet the over could get even money on it from DraftKings, Betway, BetMGM, Betfred, and PointsBet.